dovillee/Burger/README.md

 ## Setting Up

-1. Clone the repository to your local machine:
+1. Clone the repository to your local machine via terminal or cmd:
 ```
 git clone https://github.com/dovillee/Burger
 ```